BePo65/mat-datatable/README.md

 This project uses the fonts '[Roboto](https://fonts.google.com/specimen/Roboto/about)' and '[Material Icons](https://github.com/google/material-design-icons)' from the [Google Fonts Library](https://fonts.google.com/) that are licensed under the [Apache License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt).

 <p align="right">(<a href="#top">back to top</a>)</p>

+## Hints
+As `eslint` V9 requires a fundamental change to the configuration files, the update will be done in a later version.